 Go for a drive in Rocky Mountain National Park.

 Rocky Mountain National Park is home to some insanely beautiful Autumn views.
-Oftentimes, you'll see the first signs of fall in the mountains, due to the higher elevation and cooler temperatures.
-Going on a nice drive through the mountains is a sure way for you to see some beautiful fall colors.
-There are plenty of accessible pull-offs in the National Park for you to pull over and properly capture your photo!
+Frequently, you'll see the first signs of fall in the mountains due to the higher elevation and cooler temperatures.
+Going on a pleasant drive through the mountains is a sure way to see some beautiful fall colors.
+There are plenty of accessible pull-offs in the National Park for you to pull over and adequately capture your photo!
 Pro tip: Use the winding roads to accentuate your compositions!
 See the photo above.

 Check out the Elk!

 Believe it or not, fall isn’t just about the leaves!
-For wildlife photographers, the Autumn months mean one thing: Elk Rut Season.
-Photographers from all over the country travel to Estes Park to capture the Elk Rut.
-It's best to photograph the elk from a safe distance: I typically shoot with a 200-500mm telephoto lens.
-To learn more about what the Elk Rut is, check out this blog we wrote last year.
+For wildlife photographers, the Autumn months mean Elk Rut Season.
+Photographers from around the country travel to Estes Park to capture the Elk Rut.
+Pro Tip: It's best to photograph the elk from a safe distance.
+I typically shoot with a 200-600mm telephoto lens.
+This enables you to keep a safe space from the elk while being able to zoom in effectively to capture the best photograph.
+To learn more about the Elk Rut, check out this blog.

 Plan ahead.

-Lastly, with any professional photoshoot, it's best to plan ahead.
-Keeping a close eye on the week's weather forecasts can help determine when certain areas might produce fall colors.
-The sooner the cooler temperatures come in, the more likely it is you'll see the leaves change.
-Be sure to also check out our favorite trails for viewing the fall colors.
+Lastly, with any professional photoshoot, it's best to plan.
+Pro Tip: Keep a close eye on the week's weather forecasts.
+This will help determine when certain areas might produce fall colors.
+The sooner the cooler temperatures come in, the more likely you'll see the leaves change.
+Be sure to check out our favorite trails for viewing the fall colors.